-&lt;sup>26 An Excel-based tool is available on the Reserve website to facilitate the assessment of anticipated costs and benefits.
+30 An Excel-based tool is available on the Reserve website to facilitate the assessment of anticipated costs and benefits.

-Free, Prior, and Informed Consent SS4 Credit Sales and Use of Funds Communities and Communal Lands Public and Private lands All credit sales and use of funds generated by the forest carbon project must be discussed and documented in an Assembly Act/Meeting Notes prior to each reporting period; the following must be discussed: How decisions will be made regarding the use of funds generated by the project The dynamics that determine market prices of voluntary carbon credits and sources used Credit pricing information and where it was sourced.
-If the project has previously sold credits, the extent of any negotiations and all considered offers and credit pricing.
-If the project has previously sold credits, purchase agreements and related contracts must be presented on and made available to community members or Forest Owner.
-If the project has previously sold credits, how the funds from those credits were used.
-SS5 Project Safety Communities and Communal Lands Public and Private lands Field safety should be discussed in an Assembly/Meeting with community members/Forest Owner to ensure that safety considerations for the project are taken into consideration.
-The following must be discussed: A Safety &amp; Health presentation regarding appropriate work equipment, weather considerations, adequate diet, protective equipment, or any other site-specific considerations and hazards.
-All participants in the project inventory or field activities must attend periodic training, at least once a year, and sign an agreement confirming their understanding of safety considerations.
-The project participant agreement should be submitted with the project documentation.
-Projects that are Forest Stewardship Council (FSC) certified automatically comply with this safeguard.
-SS6 Project Approval Communities and Communal Lands Public and Private lands After the topics to comply with SS1-SS5 have been presented in an Assembly, the project must be approved prior to project registration through: Established formal and/or traditional authorities.
-An Assembly Act with consensus (&gt;50%) of all present community or communal group members in favor After the topics to comply with SS1-SS5 have been presented in a meeting, the project must be approved prior to project registration through: An approval letter signed by the Forest Owner; if there are multiple owners involved in the Forest Project (i.e., included in the same property title), a majority (&gt;50%) of the owners must approve the project and sign the letter of approval.
-A letter of approval must be notarized.
-SS7 Project Developer Approval Communities and Communal Lands When working with a separate project developer, the decision must be approved after the topics to comply with SS1-SS4 have been presented in a general Assembly and through: Established formal and/or traditional authorities.
-An Assembly Act with consensus (&gt;50%) of all present community or communal group members in favor of the project developer and terms of the contract.
-A contract that determines the scope of project developer services, the terms of payments, and the division of costs and benefits must be made available to all participating community members.
-Contracts must clearly establish the rights to CRTs and future credit payments, as well as terms for contract renewal, renegotiation, or termination, including measures to reassess the terms of contract on an ongoing
+Free, Prior, and Informed Consent SS4 Credit Sales and Use of Funds All credit sales and use of funds generated by the forest carbon project must be discussed and documented in an Assembly Act prior to each reporting period; the following must be discussed: How decisions will be made regarding the use of funds generated by the project The dynamics that determine market prices of voluntary carbon credits and sources used Credit pricing information and where it was sourced If the project has previously sold credits, the extent of any negotiations and all considered offers and credit pricing If the project has previously sold credits, purchase agreements and related contracts must be presented on and made available to community members If the project has previously sold credits, how the funds from those credits were used SS5 Project Approval After the topics to comply with SS1-SS4 have been presented in an Assembly, the project must be approved prior to project registration through: Established formal and/or traditional authorities An Assembly Act with consensus (>50%) of all present community members in favor SS6 Project Developer Approval When working with a separate project developer, the decision must be approved after the topics to comply with SS1-SS4 have been presented in a general Assembly and through: Established formal and/or traditional authorities An Assembly Act with consensus (>50%) of all present community members in favor A contract31 that determines the scope of project developer services, the terms of payments, and the division of costs and benefits must be made available to all participating community members.
+Contracts must clearly establish the rights to CRTs and future credit payments, as well as terms for contract renewal, renegotiation, or termination, including measures to reassess the terms of contract on an ongoing basis or in the event of noncompliance with the terms of the contract.
+The contract will be maintained as a confidential document on the Reserve registry.
+SS7 Aggregate Approval When joining an Aggregate, the decision and aggregator must be approved by the Forest Owner after the topics to comply with SS1-SS4 have been presented in a general Assembly and through: Established formal and/or traditional authorities An Assembly Act with consensus (>50%) of all present community members in favor A contract32 that determines the scope of aggregator services, the terms of payments, and the division of costs and benefits must be made available to all participating community members.
+Contracts must clearly establish the rights to CRTs and future credit payments, as well as terms for contract renewal, renegotiation, or termination, including measures to reassess the terms of contract on an ongoing basis or in the event of noncompliance with the terms of the contract.
+For ejidos and communities, the contract cannot define terms for a landowner beyond 6 years without requiring a new Assembly vote.
+The contract will be maintained as a confidential document on the Reserve registry.